HalukSumen/FashionMnist/README.md

 * To locate a pixel on the image, suppose that we have decomposed x as x = i * 28 + j, where i and j are integers between 0 and 27.
 The pixel is located on row i and column j of a 28 x 28 matrix.
 * For example, pixel31 indicates the pixel that is in the fourth column from the left, and the second row from the top, as in the ascii-diagram below.
+* Each row is a separate image.
+* Column 1 is the class label.
+* Remaining columns are pixel numbers (784 total).
+* Each value is the darkness of the pixel (1 to 255).

 Each training and test example is assigned to one of the following labels: